yowainwright/pastoralist/README.md

 [socket-package]: https://socket.dev/npm/package/pastoralist

-Pastoralist tracks your dependency [overrides](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#overrides): why they’re there, which packages need them, and when you can remove them.
+Pastoralist tracks your dependency [overrides](https://docs.npmjs.com/cli/v11/configuring-npm/package-json#overrides): why they're there, which packages need them, and when you can remove them.

-Overrides often start as real fixes: a CVE patch, a compatibility pin, a fork, or a temporary transitive dependency workaround.
+Overrides usually start as real fixes: a CVE patch, a compatibility pin, a fork, or a transitive dependency workaround.

-Months later, you might not remember why you added it.
+Months later, the reason may not be clear.
 Was it a security fix?
 A transitive bug?
 Which packages still need it?
-Can you remove it?
-The override sets the version, and with Pastoralist, you have an appendix that keeps the context.
+Can it be removed?
+With Pastoralist, the override sets the version, and the appendix holds the context.

 <table width="100%">
 <thead>